Some Great Tips to Avoid Fluid Retention

 - Drinking too little water

-When your body senses that you’re not getting enough water, its defense mechanism is to retain the liquid that is present.
+When your body senses that you’re not getting enough water, its defense mechanism is to retain the liquid it has.
 It’s almost like closing a flood gate to prevent water from being released.

 No doubt you’re aware that your body needs fluids to carry out all of its vital functions.
 That’s why you need to introduce water from the outside.

-This is the reason for the million times we’ve said “drink two liters of water a day.”
-Maybe you thought that two liters seemed a bit excessive, but it’s not.
+This is the reason why we recommend that you drink four pints of water a day.
+Maybe you’ve thought that this seems a bit excessive, but it’s not.
 Absolutely not.When you’re retaining fluid, odds are that there’s a more serious underlying issue that’s causing it, which needs attention.
 Be sure to contact your doctor and try to cut out any unhealthy habits.

 See also: Lose weight with these 5 citrus waters